Khadka-Bishal/Advanced-Grid-Processor/README.md

 ### PolygonSplitter

-The `PolygonSplitter` class splits polygons with more than a specified number of nodes.
+The `PolygonSplitter` class splits polygons/grid faces with more than a specified number of nodes.

 - **Initialization**: `PolygonSplitter(shapefile_path, epsg, num_nodes)`
 - **Methods**: